cfpb-sandbox/design-system/docs/components/tables.md

   - variation_group_name: Standard table
     variation_group_description: >-
       The default table style is shown below.
-This is equivalent to defining a classless `<table>` element.
+This is equivalent to defining a classless `table` element.

       Tables are not responsive by default.
-See options below for [stacked and scrolling responsive
+See options below for [responsive tables](https://cfpb-sandbox.github.io/design-system/components/tables#responsive-tables).
-      tables](https://cfpb-sandbox.github.io/design-system/components/tables#responsive-tables).
     variations:
       - variation_code_snippet: >-